ioBroker/ioBroker.docs/docs/en/admin/README.md

 [log](https://www.iobroker.net/#de/documentation/admin/log.md) The log is displayed here

-The log level to be logged can be set for the individual instances in the Instances tab.
+In the Instances tab, the log level to be logged can be set for the individual instances.
 The minimum log level to be displayed is selected in the selection menu.
 If an error occurs, the label on the tab appears in red.

-[Events](https://www.iobroker.net/#de/documentation/admin/events.md) A list of the current status updates.
+[events](https://www.iobroker.net/#de/documentation/admin/events.md) A list of the current status updates.

 [user](https://www.iobroker.net/#de/documentation/admin/users.md) Here users can be created and added to the existing groups.